-I was holding up an Edelbrock Performer intake, about to bolt it on to my car's small-block, when I noticed the runner design: It has four short runners and four long runners.
-That is typical of dual-plane intakes made to give the engine a broader range of power.
+I was holding up an Edelbrock Performer intake manifold, about to bolt it on to my car's small-block, when I noticed the runner design: It has four short runners and four long runners.
+That is typical of a dual plane intake manifold made to give the engine a broader range of power.
 I was just thinking (a dangerous thing, most people tell me), "Why isn't the rest of the engine designed this way?"
-If power under the curve is everything, why not design the whole engine like a dual-plane intake?
+If power under the curve is everything, why not design the whole engine like a dual-plane intake manifold?
 Why not have valve sizes, cam specs, and header primary tubes all different sizes to optimize their respective function?
 For example, a stout street engine would start with a 9.5:1 Chevy 383 and a Performer RPM intake feeding some Dart heads with both 2.02- and 1.94-inch intake valves (depending, of course, on which runner led them there).
 The cam would be a custom-ground roller with 210-degrees duration on the torque side and 235-degrees duration on the horsepower side (both measured at 0.050-inch tappet lift) with 0.500-inch valve-lift on both sides.
 The headers would also have two different-size primary tubes-1 3/4 and 1 5/8 inches, respectively.

 How would this engine run?
 Would it have the broadest, flattest powerband, or would it rip itself into several large pieces?
 It's about time to rebuild my engine and I am considering some crazy ideas!